alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 The metadata attribute `urn:x-matrox:cap:meta:layer` MUST be used to indicate that a Constraint Set, associated with a sub-Flow/sub-Stream, applies to a specific layer of a given format.
 The layer must be an unsigned integer in the range 0 to N-1 where N the total number of layers of a given format.

+The metadata `urn:x-matrox:cap:meta:format` and `urn:x-matrox:cap:meta:layer` attributes MUST be used to filter the Constraint Sets for a target sub-Flow/sub-Stream or a target mux Flow/Stream.

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute matching the associated Sender Constraint Set `urn:x-matrox:cap:meta:layer` meta attribute.
 The sub-Flow `format` attribute MUST match the associated Sender Constraint Set `urn:x-matrox:cap:meta:format` meta attribute.

 A Source associated with a Receiver sub-Stream MUST have a `urn:x-matrox:layer` attribute matching the associated Receiver Constraint Set `urn:x-matrox:cap:meta:layer` meta attribute.
 The Source `format` attribute MUST match the associated Receiver Constraint Set `urn:x-matrox:cap:meta:format` meta attribute.